 By the coffee machine, there were a couple of cookie jars that were constantly refilled with different types of little cookies which were good, they did often trick me though when I thought they’d be chocolate chip and turn out to be raisins, but still, a good effort.

-From here you could also go up to the top deck or down to the cabins on deck 1.
+From here, you could also go up to the top deck or down to the cabins on deck 1.

 Are TUI River Cruises Wheelchair Accessible?

-River Cruise Ships Dock Side by Side
+River Cruise Ships Dock Side-By-Side

-It is really odd to have the cabin of another ship directly facing yours if you’re not expecting it, and I did see a lady completely naked at one point but it is fun to get to have a sneaky peak into other ships as you walk over or through them.
+I did see a lady completely naked at one point, but it is fun to get to have a sneaky peak into other ships as you walk over or through them.

 We Had Booked a Superior Deck 2 Cabin

-As soon as we got on board we headed to our cabins.
-I was taking this cruise with my brother and parents and between us, we had one cabin on deck 1 and one on deck 2.
-Usually, me and my brother are in the cheapest cabin on the ship but the tables had turned on this cruise, we were actually the ones on deck 2!
+As soon as we got onboard, we headed to our cabins.
+I was taking this cruise with my brother and parents, and between us, we had one cabin on deck 1 and one on deck 2.

 I wouldn’t normally pay more than I have to for a cabin but pre-cruise I had found out that the cabin that I had booked, a standard cabin, had a fixed double bed and cruising with my brother that was not going to work.